IBM/merlin-docs/docs/guides/ide/debug.md

 	Features > Debug > Allow Breakpoints Everywhere > Allow setting breakpoints in any file

 **Question**: What is the JRE requirement for running the debug service?
-**Answer**: A Java 11 JRE is required to run IBM i Debug Service v2.0.
-You can set the **JAVA_HOME** environment variable to the root path of a Java 11 JRE.
-If **JAVA_HOME** is not set, we will use the Java 11 JVM under the following path:
+**Answer**: A Java 11 JRE is required to run IBM i Debug Service v3.0 on IBM i 7.3/7.4/7.5.
+A Java 17 JRE is required to run IBM i Debug Service v3.0 on IBM i 7.6.
+You can use the **JAVA_HOME** environment variable to specify a runtime JRE.
+If **JAVA_HOME** is not set, the following runtime JREs will be used:

-    /QOpenSys/QIBM/ProdData/JavaVM/jdk11/64bit
+    /QOpenSys/QIBM/ProdData/JavaVM/jdk11/64bit (for 7.3/7.4/7.5)
+    /QOpenSys/QIBM/ProdData/JavaVM/jdk17/64bit (for 7.6)

+**Question**: How can I start IBM i Debug Service?
+**Answer**: You can start IBM i Debug Service using one of the following solutions:

+    - Using the Navigator
+    - Using the IBM i Debugger view in the client
+    - Running the following command from the host:

+      QSH CMD('/QIBM/ProdData/IBMiDebugService/bin/startDebugService.sh')

 **Question**: How can I stop IBM i Debug Service?
-**Answer**: You can run the following command to stop IBM i Debug Service:
+**Answer**: You can stop IBM i Debug Service using one of the following solutions:

+    - Using the Navigator
+    - Using the IBM i Debugger view in the client
+    - Running the following command from the host:

     QSH CMD('/QIBM/ProdData/IBMiDebugService/bin/stopDebugService.sh')

 **Question**: What port numbers are used by the debug service?
-**Answer**: IBM i Debug Service v2.0 uses three port numbers: the debug daemon port (default is 8001), the secure debug port (default is 8005) and the service entry point daemon port (default is 8008).
+**Answer**: IBM i Debug Service v3.0 uses three port numbers: the debug daemon port (default is 8001), the secure debug port (default is 8005) and the service entry point daemon port (default is 8008).
 The secure debug port is used by the secure communication between the debug service and the debug client.
 The debug daemon port is only used to stop the debug service.
 The service entry point daemon port is used for service entry point communication.

 **Question**: How can I change the port numbers for the debug service?
 **Answer**: For the debug daemon port, you can change the following value in file /QIBM/ProdData/IBMiDebugService/bin/DebugService.env to specify a different port number: